Top 5 Cat Questions

 Are you ADA compliant?

-If you are unable to walk for two hours, we have golf carts available for $10 extra, per person riding.
-Our paths are dirt, so wheel chairs are hard to push, but scooters do well.
-There are no seats along the tour paths.
+If you are unable to walk for two hours, we have golf carts available for an extra charge, per person riding.
+See prices at TICKETS Our paths are dirt, so wheel chairs are hard to push, but scooters do well.
+There are very few seats along the tour paths.

 How do the golf carts work?
 Are they offered on every tour?

 On some tours (but not all), we offer seats on a golf cart for guests who have difficulty with mobility.
 Each cart can hold 3 guests plus the driver.
 The cart will follow the tour guide closely so that guests can hear the narration.
-Depending on different circumstances, these seats can sometimes be booked in advance, but otherwise they are first come-first serve.
+Depending on different circumstances, these seats must be be booked in advance at the time of ticket purchase.

 Do you offer gift certificates?

 Yes!
 Gift certificates are available and they make perfect gifts for holidays, birthdays or any other occasion!
-To purchase a gift certificate please click on the “Gift Certificates: Purchase” link in the box above.
+To purchase a gift certificate please click on the “Gift Certificates: Purchase” link next to the Buy Ticket button.

 Do you offer private tours?